mixxxdj/manual/source/chapters/configuration.rst

   selected for all decks, but that can be changed as above.

 * **High/Low Shelf EQ**: This slider sets the crossover frequencies of the mixing EQ.
-It controls which frequency range is affected by the three Channel EQ knobs Low, Mid and High.
+It controls which frequency range is affected by the Low, Mid, and High channel EQ knobs.
 By default the low knob controls the bass and sub bass range up to 246 Hz.
 The mid knob controls the mid range up to 2,5 kHz.
   The remaining teble range is controlled by the high knob.